 Unrestored vehicles contains hidden value to the beholder, so does commercial real estate, which may offer untapped value to its owners.
 Some people look at an old truck and just see an old truck, while others see value and opportunity.
 In some ways, commercial real estate can have the same impact on business owners resigned to 39 year straight line depreciation.
 Many commercial property owners and their CPA’s alike may have the misconception that owning a “late model used” building, or perhaps having acquired a classic that needs some restoration work, that any accelerated depreciation tax incentives may have passed by or not apply at all.

 There’s hidden value in your walls

-That’s just not the case, a “Look Back Cost Segregation Study” will identify the shorter tax life components and allow the property owner realize the tax deductions in the current tax year, if they overlooked or did not consider this option when the property was new to them.
+That’s just not the case, a “Look Back Cost Segregation Study” will identify the shorter tax life components and allow the property owner to realize the tax deductions in the current tax year if they overlooked or did not consider this option when the property was new to them.

 This may be especially appealing to those building owners who built or acquired from 2005 to 2007 at a premium for their business, then weathered the storm and come out strong.
 Today they may face a significant federal tax bill.
 This “Look Back” option can essentially identify treasure (in the form or tax deductions and cash flow) hidden within the walls and ground of their property.

 How Do Look Back Cost Segregation Studies Work?